cooper-anderson/osu-menubar/README.md

 # osu-menubar
-Application for mac that shows your osu rank in the menubar
+Application for [BitBar](https://github.com/matryer/bitbar) that shows your osu rank in the menubar